jcdarwin/promise-loader/README.md

 What we're trying to accomplish here is script-loading that will work across a wide range of browsers, but which is also fast and relatively lightweight.

 Because we may need certain polyfills, we have to load these before our main bundle of dependencies &#8212; `window.Promise.all` comes in very handy here.

+# Status

+The script works on browers back to IE8.
+In IE8 the jQuery promise works, but the promise.all doesn't fire -- further investigation needed.